Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 In the *Crown & Misery* setting, firearms are rare weapons powered by *Cordite*, a volatile substance rendered inert near creatures attuned to the Weave.
 This unique interaction makes firearms largely ineffective for most Antares races, except **Londoners**, who are not inherently tied to the Weave.

 Firearms require a special proficiency distinct from :prof-wp-simple: Simple or :prof-wp-martial: Martial weapons.
-They are unaffected by mechanics that apply to Cold weapons, such as certain enchantments or abilities.
+They are unaffected by mechanics that apply to Cold Weapons, such as certain enchantments or abilities.

 Most classes lack Firearm proficiency unless specifically granted by a background, species feature, or other traits.
 While the basic operation of firearms—*pull the trigger, it fires*—is widely understood, wielding them effectively requires suppressing one’s connection to the Weave, making them particularly challenging for magic users.
 Non-magical individuals are more adept at mastering these weapons.